Resource Type

 Only work resources, when assigned to tasks, affect scheduling.

-All types of resources affect cost calculations if Cost field is filled in for the resource.
+All types of resources affect cost calculations if the Cost field is filled in for the resource.

 Resource Cost

-All types of resources, if you specify their cost, affect the total cost of tasks to which they are assigned.
+All types of resources, when their cost is specified, affect the total cost of tasks to which they are assigned.

-For work resources cost is specified as a rate: hourly, daily, weekly or monthly cost.
-Once such a resource is assigned to a task, Ingantt uses the task’s scheduling data to calculate the cost of the resource for this task and add it to the task’s total cost.
+For work resources, the cost is specified as a rate: hourly, daily, weekly, or monthly.
+Once such a resource is assigned to a task, Ingantt uses the task’s scheduling data to calculate the resource’s cost for that task and add it to the task’s total cost.

-For material resources cost is specified per Unit.
-So that once the resource is assigned to a task, you can specify the number of Units used by the task and the total cost is calculated automatically.
-A Unit is something that you define for yourself: can be any measurement of material items (a ton, a box, a gallon etc.), so you set the price per this Unit as resource’s Cost.
+For material resources, the cost is specified per Unit.
+Once the resource is assigned to a task, you can specify the number of units used by the task, and the total cost is calculated automatically.
+A Unit is something that you define: can be any measurement of material items (e.g., a ton, a box, a gallon).
+You define what a Unit means in your case implicitly and set the price per Unit as the resource’s Cost.

-For cost resources you specify the total cost of the resource.
-Units are not applicable in this case, you just specify the Cost as a fixed price which is added to a task’s cost once the resource is assigned to the task.
+For cost resources, you specify the total cost of the resource.
+Units are not applicable in this case.
+You simply specify the Cost as a fixed price, which is added to a task’s cost once the resource is assigned to the task.

 For more information on costs, see Planning costs.

-A work resource can be overallocated, which means that it has more work assigned than it can do based on its calendar data.
-For example, if your project has only 2 tasks with a duration of 1 day with no dependency between them both assigned to the same work resource, the resource is overallocated: in that one calendar day the resource has to do 2 days of work!
-To resolve this, in this example simply linking the tasks fixes the issue.
+A work resource can be overallocated, meaning it has more work assigned than it can complete based on its calendar data.
+For example, if your project has two tasks, each with a duration of one day and no dependency between them, both assigned to the same work resource, the resource is overallocated.
+The resource has to do two days of work in one calendar day!
+To resolve this, simply linking the tasks can fix the issue.

 If a task has overallocated resources assigned, Ingantt shows a special icon for it in the list of tasks.

-If a resource is overallocated, Ingantt shows a special icon for it in Resources view and Resource Usage view.
+If a resource is overallocated, Ingantt shows a special icon for it in the Resources view and the Resource Usage view.

 It’s possible to set dependencies between tasks and thus modify their position on the timeline.
-In projects with many resources and tasks it’s easy to miss setting a dependency, so that your schedule can contain 2 or more tasks assigned to the same work resource but which (because of the lack of dependency) are scheduled to be done at the same time.
-This means that the resource has to do more work than it can do in that time: it is overallocated, and you are notified about that by Ingantt using special icons in tasks and resources lists.
+In projects with many resources and tasks, it’s easy to miss setting a dependency, resulting in multiple tasks assigned to the same work resource being scheduled simultaneously.
+This means that the resource has to do more work than it can do in that time, it is overallocated, and Ingantt notifies you with special icons in the task and resource lists.

-You can resolve the over-allocation manually by setting dependencies or constraints to move some tasks so that work is not done at the same time.
+You can resolve overallocation manually by setting dependencies or constraints to move some tasks so that work is not done simultaneously.

-An alternative way to resolve over-allocation is auto-leveling.
-If you choose to Auto-level resources in the main menu Ingantt automatically shifts some tasks further in the timeline to prevent resources from being overallocated.
+An alternative way to resolve overallocation is auto-leveling.
+If you choose to Auto-level resources in the main menu, Ingantt automatically shifts some tasks further on the timeline to prevent resource overallocation.
 You can clear these automatic adjustments by choosing Clear leveling in the main menu.

 Resource Usage

-Resource Usage view allows to see all resource assignments and the amount of Work that each work resource does during each period in the timeline.
+The Resource Usage view allows you to see all resource assignments and the amount of Work that each work resource performs during each period on the timeline.

-Just like with the Gantt chart, you can zoom the timeline in or out to see more or less detailed view.
+Similar to the Gantt chart, you can zoom the timeline in or out to see a more or less detailed view.

-If the resource has to perform more Work than the calendars allow for the given time period in the timeline, the corresponding Work is highlighted in red.
+If a resource has to perform more work than the calendars allow for the given time period, the corresponding Work is highlighted in red.